alibaba/bifrostui/packages/bui-core/src/Swiper/index.en-US.md

 ---
 group: Layout
-name: Swiper Slider View Container
+name: Swiper Slide View Container
 ---

-# Swiper Slider View Container
+# Swiper Slide View Container

-A slider view container used to create common layouts such as carousels and paginated displays.
-In the mini-program, Taro's Swiper component is used directly, while on the H5 end, Swiper/react is used with aligned parameters.
+A slide view container used for creating carousels, paginated displays, and other common layouts.
+On the mini-program side, Taro's Swiper component is used directly; on the H5 side, Swiper/react is used, aligning the parameters.

 > Mini-program documentation reference: <https://taro-docs.jd.com/docs/components/viewContainer/swiper>;
-> For the H5 end, it is encapsulated based on the community swiper/react v8.x, and its properties are passed through.
+> H5 version is based on Swiper/react v8.x community package, with its properties forwarded.
 Documentation can be found at: <https://v8.swiperjs.com/swiper-api>

-## Code Demonstrations

-### Basic Swiper
+## Basic Swiper

-Embedding SwiperItem inside Swiper constructs a basic slider view container.
+Nest SwiperItem within Swiper to construct a basic slide view container.

 ```tsx
 import React from 'react';